johnmathews/johnmathews.github.io.old/content/articles/reading-june.md

 - [Invisible asymptotes](http://www.eugenewei.com/blog/2018/5/21/invisible-asymptotes) - A well written and long look at various facets of business strategy.

 - [Factors from scratch](http://osam.com/Commentary/factors-from-scratch) - How factors work

+- [This is tragic](https://kottke.org/18/06/a-sad-update-about-a-scissors-maker-that-went-viral) - "...But I do think this highlights the potential disconnects between mental health & business, publicity & success, and success & happiness.
+The internet can seem so intimate but ultimately it’s a thin view of an individual’s or company’s reality."